dketterer/advent-of-code-2020/README.md

 # Advent of Code 2020

-Solutions in Python and C++
+My (complete) solutions to Advent of Code 2020 in Python and some solutions in the beginniung in C++.

 ## Python Environment

 ```
 virtualenv -p python3.9 venv
 source venv/bin/activate
-pip install numpy
+pip install numpy scipy
 ```

 ## C++ Environment